2023 Annual Report

 0

-police officers, service providers, and local leaders were trained in adequate responses to violence.
+police officers, service providers, and community actors were trained in adequate responses to violence.

 Click to advance

-WJI is scaling our impact.
-To do so sustainably across Central America’s diverse contexts, we are sharing our proven methodology with local leaders who possess a profound understanding of the needs of their communities.
+WJI is scaling our impact across Central America.
+To scale sustainably, we are sharing our legal empowerment methodology with community leaders who possess a profound understanding of the local context and the needs of their communities.

-Meidy Posas is a 29-year old cocoa producer from Atlántida, Honduras.
-She is a young entrepreneur who, together with other women, formed Chocomer, a small woman-owned business dedicated to cocoa processing.
-From an early age Meidy has actively participated in community-driven initiatives that seek to create innovative and equitable opportunities to empower young women.
+Meidy Posas is a 29-year-old cocoa producer from Honduras who co-founded Chocomer, a women-owned business dedicated to cocoa processing.
+From an early age, Meidy has actively participated in community-driven initiatives that create equitable opportunities to empower women.

-When WJI and its local partner organization launched a call for leaders from community-based organizations and businesses to receive training on GBV, Meidy eagerly answered the call.
-Meidy actively participated in the three-day intensive capacity building workshop and worked with WJI staff to adapt and replicate our legal empowerment methodology to best fit the needs of local women.
-Through this collaboration Meidy and her team learned about their rights and how to support other women and girls in their communities.
+When WJI launched its GBV work in Honduras, Meidy eagerly participated in the three-day capacity-building workshop and worked with WJI staff to adapt and replicate our methodology to best fit the needs of local women.
+Through this collaboration, Meidy and her team learned about their rights and how to support other women and girls in their communities.

 Click to advance

-Lidia started as a program facilitator and rose to a leadership position.
-Her journey exemplifies the type of internal growth that WJI strives to provide for all of its staff.
-Lidia is inspiring not only to her colleagues, but she is a powerful example for the women and girls in rural communities who may not have been encouraged to dream of life goals beyond marriage and children.
-She is an example of resounding success.
+Lidia’s journey exemplifies the internal growth that WJI strives to provide for its staff.
+Lidia is inspiring to her colleagues and a powerful example for the women and girls in rural communities.

-“I know the reality of the women, how they live and what the communities are like… There is a lot of work to be done in our fight to empower women.
-It is not easy.
-[But] If I can change my life, other women can do it too.”
+“I know the reality of the women, how they live, and what the communities are like.
+There is a lot of work to be done, it is not easy.
+But, if I can change my life, other women can do it too.”

 Click to advance